-The EMN SEG is developing its Strategic Research Agenda in close cooperation with multiple stakeholders at national and European levels including government and public institutions, utilities, Transmission and Distribution System Operators (TSOs, DSOs), industry associations, industries and manufacturers, standardisation organisations and research centres.
-Stakeholder involvement may not be limited to purely technical or scientific topics leading to SRA inputs, but may also address socio-economic issues, collaborative knowledge build-up, as well as search innovative solutions with the aim to ensure the usefulness and uptake of research.
+The EMN SEG has developed its Strategic Research Agenda in close cooperation with multiple stakeholders at national and European levels - including government and public institutions, utilities, Transmission and Distribution System Operators (TSOs, DSOs), industry associations or organisations (such as ENTSO-E, EDSO, EURELECTRIC and ESMIG), industries and manufacturers, standardisation organisations and research centres.
+Stakeholder involvement is not limited to purely technical or scientific topics leading to SRA inputs, but may also address socio-economic issues, collaborative knowledge build-up, and help to provide innovative solutions to ensure the usefulness and uptake of research.